datagrok-ai/public/help/develop/how-to/build-an-app.md

 When launching a new application on Datagrok, we recommend considering a group which members should have access to this application.
 Often this is a new group which you'd create for this specific application.
 With the application along come the queries and connections used in it.
-This means grating access to an applicaiton implies granting access to the whole package.
+This means grating access to an application implies granting access to the whole package.

 Access to either whole package with all its content, or more fine-grained items such as applications or connections, is managed per-user and per-group.
-Therefore, letting a user group access your applcaiton usually means sharing the corresponding package to this group.
+Therefore, letting a user group access your application usually means sharing the corresponding package to this group.
 When granting access to a package for a particular group, access to all its items is also shared to this group.